coldbox-modules/hyper/README.md

 ##### `setBodyFormat`

 Sets the body format for the request.
 Allowed values are either `formFields` or `json`.
-It is highly receommended to use `asFormFields` or `asJson` instead.
+It is highly recommended to use `asFormFields` or `asJson` instead.

 | Name  | Type | Required | Default | Description                      |
 | ----- | ---- | -------- | ------- | -------------------------------- |